riselocalswfl/Rise-Local-open-beta/replit.md

-# iShopLocal - Fort Myers Marketplace & Community
+# SHOP SMALL - Fort Myers Marketplace & Community

 ## Overview

-iShopLocal is a local marketplace and community platform focused on Fort Myers, Florida.
+SHOP SMALL is a local marketplace and community platform focused on Fort Myers, Florida.
 It connects local vendors, artisans, and farmers with buyers through a two-pillar system: a marketplace for browsing and purchasing products, and a community hub for events and social features.
 The platform emphasizes sustainability, local commerce, and community engagement with a counterculture yet polished brand aesthetic.

 The application is built as a full-stack web application with React frontend and Express backend, designed to run entirely on Replit with minimal setup.